headjoe3/Rocrastinate/docs/1-3-component-state-reduction.md

 print(myTable == ptr_myTable()) -- true
 ```

-In addition to `get()` doing more that directly returning the value in the store, the function `set()` also does more than directly mutating the value in the store.
-It also keeps track of each key that was changed, and notifies any observers of the change.
+Whereas `get()` doing more than directly returning the value in the store, the function `set()` also does more than just mutating the value in the store.
+When `store.setState()` is called, it keeps track of each key that was changed, and notifies any observers of the change.

-You can observe store changes using the `store.subscribe('path.to.key', callback)` function.
-Unlike `getState` and `setState`, the key path is denoted using the dot notation. subscribing to the empty string `''` will observe all store changes.
+We can observe store changes using the `store.subscribe('path.to.key', callback)` function.
+Unlike `getState` and `setState`, the key path is denoted using the dot notation.
+Subscribing to the empty string `''` will observe all store changes.

 Example:
 ```lua